The University of Art and Design Linz will start the new semester with regular classes (physical attendance).

 We want to experience the university as a place of lively exchange, of teaching and learning together.
 For this reason, we have decided to introduce ’3G’ regulations for all university members and visitors.
 We will start the new semester vaccinated, recovered or tested.

-Before the start of the semester, we appeal to all unvaccinated university members to get a vaccination as soon as possible.
-The sooner you are immunised, the safer we can all start the new semester.
-In addition to existing vaccination programmes (Österreich impft - Land Oberösterreich, POP-UP Impfstrasse an der JKU), you can get vaccinated at Domgasse on 4 October.
+The Rectorate appeals to all unvaccinated university members to get a vaccination.
+In addition to existing vaccination programmes (Österreich impft - Land Oberösterreich, POP-UP Impfstrasse an der JKU), you can get vaccinated at Domgasse on 4 October (Further Details).
 Vaccinated students will be able to use workshops and studios 24/7.
 You access card will be activated after you have produced a vaccination certificate.

-All necessary information on the regulations currently in effect, as well as upcoming changes beginning 1 October 2021, are listed on this page.
+All necessary information on the regulations currently in effect are listed on this page.

 We look forward to seeing you again at the university and wish you a colourful, inspiring and successful academic year 2021/22.